All Episodes

 I really do.

-I think women you and I'm not saying go out and go buy a gun.
+And I'm not saying go out and go buy a gun.

 I'm saying go out and get trained in the use of a firearm.

-I've been a marksman since I'm eleven.
+I've been a marksman since I'm 11.

-I put him in a headlock, and I was gonna choke him out the other day when he was in the studio, he was a little shocked.
+I put him in a headlock, and I was going to choke him out the other day when he was in the studio.

-He did, it was awesome.
+It was awesome.

-Sean, not everybody is a superhero like you, and Not everybody has the kung fu grip, use their hands as a deadly weapon.
+Not everybody has a kung fu grip, use their hands as a deadly weapon.

-Because the reality is women have if a woman is facing down a thug with a knife, okay.
+Because the reality is, women have, if a woman is facing down a thug with a knife, okay, not every woman could react the same way you can.

 But they need a gun to equalize it.

-The truth is, you're anti-woman if you're not pro-gun for law abiding civilians.
+The truth is, you're anti-woman if you're not pro-gun for law-abiding civilians.

-Well, I'm gonna call the police.
+Well, I'm going to call the police.

-You're you're dead.
+You're dead.

 You're done.